espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

 Entering of the ESP board into upload mode may be done in two ways:

 - Manually by pressing both Boot and RST keys and then releasing first RST and then Boot key.
 - Automatically by software performing the upload.
 The software is using DTR and RTS signals of the serial interface to control states of EN and IO0 of the ESP board.
-For details see ESP32-S3-Korvo-2 V3.0 schematic.
+For details see `ESP32-S3-Korvo-2 V3.0 Schematic`_ (PDF).

 Allocation of ESP Pins to Test Points